Chapter 14

 "[34] … Christ Jesus, who died--more than that, who was raised to life--is at the right hand of God and is also interceding for us."

-Secondly, we must remember that, as was the case with Peter, these trials and tribulations have come to prove or test our faith to be genuine.
-To see this, let us return to 1 Peter and reread,
+Secondly, we must remember that, as was the case with Job and Peter, trials and tribulations come to prove or test our faith to be genuine.
+To see this, let us read the following words of encouragement in,

 As we continue to read the Gospel according to Luke, we find that Satan did sift Peter like wheat.
 In fact, Satan’s influence upon Peter was so strong that Peter denied Jesus three times.
 We also find that just as Jesus foretold, Peter recovered and from that time on Peter became a faithful apostle of our Lord Jesus Christ.
 However, the greatest blessing Peter inherited was the promise of eternal life with our Lord and Savior Jesus Christ.